yehudabortz/github-peer-recommendation-client/README.md

 # GitHub Peer Recommendation Client

-GitHub Peer Recommendation allows GitHub users to nominate other GitHub users and vouch for their employability.
+Peer Recommendation allows users to nominate current and past co-workers and vouch for their employability.
 Nominations are anonymous.
-Once nominated, the nominated user will receive an email invite to claim their profile if they are not already a member.
 Everyone receives a score based on how many people have nominated them.

-GitHub Peer Recommendation Client is a React front-end for the [GitHub Peer Recommendation API](https://github.com/yehudabortz/github-peer-recommendation-api) Rails back-end.
+Peer Recommendation Client is a React front-end for the [Peer Recommendation API](https://github.com/yehudabortz/github-peer-recommendation-api) Rails back-end.

 ## Installation